TerryRuskoski/terryruskoski.github.io/case-studies/lab-operations-inventory.md

 ## Outcome
 - Transitioned the system from reactive (stockouts and borrowing) to **proactive inventory management**
-- Reduced reliance on a single individual by embedding **inventory awareness into daily lab behavior**
+- **Reduced reliance on a single individual** by embedding inventory awareness into daily workflows
 - Maintained consistent supply availability, even during **COVID-related supply chain disruptions**
 - Enabled rapid onboarding of new users through clear documentation and training workflows
 - Successfully transferred system ownership from a single individual to a **rotating team-based model**